simolus3/drift/docs/pages/docs/Dart API/tables.md

 primary key.
 If you want to specify a custom primary key for your table, you can override the `primaryKey` getter in your table:

-{% include "blocks/snippet" snippets = snippets name="primary-key" %}
+{% include "blocks/snippet" snippets = snippets name = "primary-key" %}

 Note that the primary key must essentially be constant so that the generator can recognize it.
 That means: